ngarbezza/testy/README.md

   * `assert.that(arrayOrString).isEmpty()`
   * `assert.that(arrayOrString).isNotEmpty()`

 Please take a look at the `tests` folder, you'll find examples of each possible test you can write.
+Testy is self-tested.

 ## Why?